Data-driven-RTI/AVSS_RTI/README.md

 <p align="center">
   <img src="Images/result.png" alt="resutls."/>
 </p>
-During data collection, we create dynamic environments ($E_2$ ~ $E_4$) on purpose by walking inside the RF sensing area and changing the environmental layout to evaluate the robustness of our method.
-In our evaluation, we use RSS data from $E_1$ to build an initial model, which is fine-tuned and evaluated on the rest of the experiments $E_2$ ~ $E_4$.
-Specifically, we use one potato tuber to fine-tune our pretrained model, and use the remaining $K \in 1,2,3,4$ number of tubers in our leave-k-out test to evaluate the performance of our DRIFT framework.
+During data collection, we create dynamic environments (E₂ ~ E₄) on purpose by walking inside the RF sensing area and changing the environmental layout to evaluate the robustness of our method.
+In our evaluation, we use RSS data from E₁ to build an initial model, which is fine-tuned and evaluated on the rest of the experiments E₂ ~ E₄.
+Specifically, we use one potato tuber to fine-tune our pretrained model, and use the remaining K ∈ 1,2,3,4 number of tubers in our leave-k-out test to evaluate the performance of our DRIFT framework.
 The results in the table demonstrate that our model achieves greater robustness compared to baseline methods.